 Roofing experts all agree that the life of a roof can be substantially increased by an effective roofing management program.
 Some claim fifty percent increases in the roof life span are possible, others claim as much as one hundred percent.
 Some go so far as to say that if a roof is properly designed, utilizes the right materials, is properly installed, and is effectively maintained it will last as long as the building it protects.
 Of course, any increase in the life of a roof can be translated into savings in cost.

 Most organizations pay little attention to their roofs until it is too late.
 Unfortunately, once there are leaks or the roof needs to be replaced there are few opportunities to save money.
 A well-planned and developed roof asset management program can avoid the high cost of emergency repairs and premature replacement.

 The replacement value of the typical building roof is between nine and twelve dollars per square foot.
 When considering the replacement value of the building components and contents that the roof protects, it is simply too large of an investment to ignore.

 Changing from a reactive type of maintenance, where an organization simply reacts to leaks or other roof problems, to a more proactive mode of operating requires a significant commitment by management.
 The initial implementation cost is frequently the largest stumbling block.
-However, when one considers the financial savings that are possible and the fact that it really cost no more than reactive maintenance the questions becomes, “can I afford to NOT implement a well planned and developed roof asset management program?”
+However, when one considers the financial savings that are possible and the fact that it really costs no more than reactive maintenance the questions become, “can I afford to NOT implement a well-planned and developed roof asset management program?”

 The question then becomes, “how do I go about planning and developing an effective roofing management program?”
 The answer is simply: by benchmarking your current roofing practices against the practices of the organizations known to have the best roofing practices.